-On February 1, 2012, the Group disposed certain of its subsidiaries, which were engaged in investment holdings and administration to an independent third party.
-These segments were not a discontinued operation at March 31, 2011 and the comparative statement of comprehensive income has been re-presented to show the discontinued operations, included the fact that the Group disposed certain of its subsidiaries which were engaged in property development, provision of services and retailing to business to an independent third party, separately from continuing operations.
+On February 1, 2012, the Group disposed certain of its subsidiaries, which were engaged in investment holdings and administration of the Group to an independent third party.
+These segments were not a discontinued operation at March 31, 2011 and the comparative statement of comprehensive income has been re-presented to show the discontinued operation separately from continuing operations.

-2012 A\$'000 2011 A\$'000
+2013 A\$'000 2012 A\$'000

-Results of discontinued operations 59.042
+Result s of discontinued operation

+Revenue - -

-Revenue Expenses (152) 58,042 (3,142)
+Expenses (152)

-(152) 54,900
+- (152)

 Results from operation activities

-Income tax (3,834) (27)
+Income tax (3,834)

-Results from operation activities, net of tax (3,986) 54,873
+Results from operation activities, net of tax - (3,986)

-(Loss)/profit on sale on discontinued operations (681) 15,727
+Loss on sale on discontinued operation (681)

-(Loss)/profit for the year (4,667) 70,600
+Loss for the year - (4,667)

-Basic earnings per share (A\$0.15) A\$2.86
+Basic loss per share N/A (A\$0.15)

-N1/4 A \$2.64

-Diluted earnings per share N/A A\$2.64
+Diluted loss per share N/A N/A